 The Body

 Because a lot of the sex education we get is fixated on genitals, we often don’t feel like we can talk about something that felt good that wasn’t to do with our genitals.
 For example, from oral sex people might like the feeling someone’s hair stroking their body, or the feeling of someone’s stubble against their thigh, as much or even more than being licked.
 Another example is getting into a sexual position for ‘genital on genital action’ (eg the missionary position).
-A lot of people really enjoy the thigh on thigh, or chest on chest even more than the genitals on genitals action.
+A lot of people really enjoy the thigh on thigh, or chest on chest even more than the genitals.

 The Mind (which is the body, keep up)